Sequential OB-6 | 150 custom sounds

 USER INTERFACE – NO MENUS COME AT A PRICE

 The interface should win an award; it’s a classic design and an instant-gratification synth.
-I know, I know – there are numbers instead of patch names, no possibility to edit the sequence without relying on software, no automation by touching knobs, etc. But you wanted the old school and now the old school is back;)
+I know, I know – there are numbers instead of patch names, no possibility to edit the sequence without relying on software, no automation via touching knobs, etc. But you wanted old-school and now old-school is back.

 BUILD QUALITY

 Just like the products of its countrymen from Moog, this Sequential synth is a top quality instrument with even less shortcomings – if any!
-It’s great that Dave Smith decided to use a “no force necessary” type of buttons, and guys at Moog have yet to figure out this is the correct way to go.
+It’s great that Dave Smith decided to use a “no force necessary” type of buttons, and guys at Moog have yet to figure out this is the correct way to go (I abhor the buttons on my Moog Sub-37).
 There is not one thing in the OB-6 that seems likely to break or malfunction (provided, of course, that you protect it from dust).
 Perfect resistance of knobs, nice keyboard – not too heavy, not too light.

 OUTRO / WHAT TO DO?

-If you want to compare it to something from the same time period, I’d say the Korg Prologue is a synth made in a similar vein.
+If you’d like to compare it to something from the same time period, I’d say the Korg Prologue is a synth made in a similar vein.
 Its modulation options are very limited, but it has a nice UI and it has that special, vintage (organic) sound.
-I’d even say I prefer the Prologue sound, because it’s more dirty and unpredictable, but that’s just my taste.
-If you push a button and activate my “nerd mode”, I will explain to you that you actually need both the OB-6 and the Prologue to be fully covered;)
+If you belong to the group of disappointed people I mentioned in the opening paragraph of this write-up, I suggest you try the Prologue, as it’s more dirty and unpredictable & less “hi-fi” than the OB-6.

 Support this page when you buy gear: